IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 # Creating a StatefulSet

-Create a StatefulSet yaml file to manage stateful applications.
+Create a StatefulSet YAML file to manage stateful applications.

 The IBM® block storage CSI driver supports using both file system and raw block volume types.